-- There would be no significant adverse visual impact from the development that could not be satisfactorily mitigated through landscaping during the development and following the completion of the development; and - Satisfactory provision can be made for the management of any mineral wastes which would be generated by the proposal; and - Where blasting is proposed, vibration would be within acceptable limits as iii. defined by MTAN 1 at nearby sensitive receptors; and - Satisfactory provision is made for progressive restoration; and iv. - A satisfactory after-use is identified for the site.
+- i.
+There would be no significant adverse visual impact from the development that could not be satisfactorily mitigated through landscaping during the development and following the completion of the development; and - ii.
+Satisfactory provision can be made for the management of any mineral wastes which would be generated by the proposal; and - iii.
+Where blasting is proposed, vibration would be within acceptable limits as defined by MTAN 1 at nearby sensitive receptors; and - iv.
+Satisfactory provision is made for progressive restoration; and - v.
+A satisfactory after-use is identified for the site.